soodoku/superdf/README.md

 # superdf: extending the dataframe object

-Data and data about data live in two separate places.
-There are good reasons to bring them together.
+It is common to save data and metadata (data about the data) in two separate files.
+There are compelling reasons to bring them together.
 One way to do that is to extend the popular DataFrame classes and save other information with the data.

 Here's a [notebook](superdf.ipynb) illustrating an extension of the pd.DataFrame class that can be pickled.